Lufthansa shares tumble 11% after profit warning

 Lufthansa’s adjusted margin for earnings before interest and tax (Ebit) was forecast between 5.5 per cent and 6.5 per cent, down from 6.5 per cent to 8 per cent previously, it said in a statement.

-Lufthansa said it would make a €340 million provision for in its first-half accounts, relating to a tax matter in Germany originating in the years between 2001 and 2005.
+Lufthansa said it would make a €340 million provision in its first-half accounts relating to a tax matter in Germany originating in the years between 2001 and 2005.

+For its Eurowings business, the forecast was for between minus 4 per cent and minus 6 per cent, against about flat previously.

-Eurowings management is due to implement turnaround measures to be presented shortly, Lufthansa said, adding that it will defend its market position on short-haul routes.
+Eurowings management is due to implement turnaround measures to be presented shortly, Lufthansa said, adding that it would defend its market position on short-haul routes.

 Lufthansa will hold an investor day in Frankfurt on June 24th. – Reuters